tarantool/metrics/doc/monitoring/getting_started.rst

             - luajit
             - memory

-    For the full list of default metrics, refer to the :ref:`API reference <metrics-api_reference-functions>`.
+    For the full list of default metrics, check the :ref:`API reference <metrics-api_reference-functions>`.